lvillasen/Euclidean-Algorithm/README.md

 # Euclidean-Algorithm
 The code provided calculates the greatest common divisor (GCD) of two integers, N1 and N2, with N1>N2.

-When the two numbers are coprime, i.e., their GCD is 1, the code calculates the modular multiplicative inverse of N2 module N1, i.e., it calculates the integer N such that N2 * N \equiv 1 (mod N1).
+When the two numbers are coprime, i.e., their GCD is 1, the code calculates the modular multiplicative inverse of N2 module N1, i.e., it calculates the integer N such that N2 * N $\equiv$ 1 (mod N1).

 ## Example 1
-### N1 = 59, N2=19
+ N1 = 59, N2=19
 ```
 ( 1 )	 59 = 0 (mod 59 )
 ( 2 )	 19 =  19  (mod 59 )